Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 ### External Project Spending Gate

 For external grants, no Project expenditure or financial commitment may be initiated before the Funding Agreement is signed.
-In ERP, expenditure initiation is additionally gated by the Project having the applicable recorded Authorizing Basis and explicit Operational Authorization; for the normal external-grant case this means the signed + registered Funding Agreement is recorded in ERP.
+In ERP, expenditure initiation is additionally gated by the applicable Authorizing Basis Requirement being satisfied and explicit Operational Authorization; for the normal external-grant case this means the signed + registered Funding Agreement is recorded in ERP.

 Retroactive contractual `Effective From` does not by itself authorize NURA to incur Project expenditures before the actual legal/administrative activation basis exists.
 Scientific work may in practice begin earlier on available resources, but this does not create expenditure authority under the grant.